As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Small And Simple

-These cute round DIY firewood racks are pretty small.
+These cute DIY firewood racks are pretty small.
 Why not have an indoor firewood storage and then have a larger outdoor firewood holder?
 You’ll save yourself from having to constantly go outside to get more firewood when you need it.

 And, I believe that having more than one firewood rack is always great, especially if you have a lot of wood.